 The Organization provides retirement benefits under a defined contribution plan which covers all eligible employees.
 Eligible employees include all full-time, part-time, or seasonal employees who earn a minimum of \$750 per year and have three or more years or service.
-The Organization contributed 8.445% of each employees annual gross compensation.
+For 2024 and 2023, the Organization contributed 6.83% and 8.445% of each employees' annual gross compensation.
 The contribution percentage is determined annually by the Board of Directors.
-The Company contributions to the plan amounted to approximately \$60,000 for the year ended December 31, 2023.
+The Company contributions to the plan amounted to approximately \$60,000 for the years ended December 31, 2024 and 2023.